wp-plugins/block-referer-spam/readme.txt

 This is my first openly available WordPress Plugin.
 While I wrote many for clients of mine, none ever had the exposure of this one.
 If you find a bug, please report it either here or directly [on my website / email](http://codestic.com).
 I will always aim to fix the issue within 48 hours.

 == Changelog ==

+= 1.0.3 =
+* Fixed a bug that in "Rewrite Blocking", rules were not actually enforced.
+Sorry about that!

 = 1.0.2 =